 Proportionally, we are the most incarcerated people on the planet.
 We are not an innately criminal people.
 Our children are aliened from their families at unprecedented rates.
 This cannot be because we have no love for them.
 And our youth languish in detention in obscene numbers.
 They should be our hope for the future.
 The Uluru Statement From the Heart.

+The Report's 339 recommendations were made to reduce incarceration rates and in turn the number of First Nations deaths in custody, however the majority of these recommendations have failed to be implemented.
 A central finding of the RCIADIC Report was that present conditions of over-representation of First Nations Peoples in detention, had their ‘origins in structural, systemic injustice to a disadvantaged minority rather than in a propensity in this group to increased criminality’.
+Over the past 30 years since RCIADIC, Aboriginal and Torres Strait Islander incarceration rates have doubled and 500+ First Nations Peoples have died while in police custody.
+To date there have been no convictions associated with these deaths.

 As recently as 2018 an Australian Law Reform Commission Report, Pathways to Justice, was requested by the federal Attorney General.
 It sets out yet another road map for addressing over-incarceration with only 35 key recommendations.
 To date however there has been no formal government response.